-- Elegant colors – Their coat is long and wavy- found in colors like fawn, cream, black often accompanied with chocolate markings and a similar colored nose.
+- Elegant colors – Their coat is long and wavy- found in colors like fawn, cream, and black often accompanied by chocolate markings and a similar colored nose.

-- Beautiful eyes – The Sproker Spaniels usually have big hazel or brown eyes that reflect their unmistakably fierce and sharp gaze.
+- Beautiful eyes – The Sprocker Spaniels usually have big hazel or brown eyes that reflect their unmistakably fierce and sharp gaze.

 - Long ears – Their ears are long and flappy with some feathering at the back.

-- Strong legs and compact built – They have wide shoulders, and overall compact built, and particularly strong legs making them both good runners and swimmers.
+- Strong legs and compact built – They have wide shoulders, an overall compact build, and particularly strong legs making them both good runners and swimmers.

 - Strong jaws – Their jaws are like scissors with a mouth full of sharp teeth that can make them seem quite intimating at times.
 However, there is nothing to worry about as they are complete sweethearts who would never hurt someone.